 STRATCO® Contactor™ reactor technology

-The latest addition to the Contactor™ Reactor offering is the Model 74 Contactor™ Reactor.
-This reactor processes nearly double the volume of the more familiar Model 63 Contactor™ Reactor and offers a larger area for cooling per barrel of feed.
-The performance and resulting product quality and acid consumption of the Model 74 Contactor™ Reactor is the same as the Model 63 but allows for better economy of scale.
+The latest addition to the Contactor™ Reactor offering is the Size 74 Contactor™ Reactor.
+This reactor processes nearly double the volume of the more familiar Size 63 Contactor™ Reactor and offers a larger area for cooling per barrel of feed.
+The performance and resulting product quality and acid consumption of the Size 74 Contactor™ Reactor are the same as the Size 63 but allows for better economy of scale.

 for very small alkylation units

-We also offer a Model 42 Contactor™ Reactor for very small alkylation units.
+DuPont Clean Technologies also offers a Size 42 Contactor™ Reactor for very small alkylation units.
 By using a smaller reactor, refiners can take advantage of acid staging through using more than one Contactor™ Reactor.
-The performance and resulting product quality and acid consumption of the Model 42 Contactor™ Reactor is the same as the Model 63 Contactor™ Reactor.
+The performance and resulting product quality and acid consumption of the Size 42 Contactor™ Reactor are the same as the Size 63 Contactor™ Reactor.

 The STRATCO® XP2 Technology is a Contactor™ Reactor enhancement developed to improve the acid/hydrocarbon emulsion flow path near the tube bundle end of the Contactor™.